-Clayton Truex (Jr., Kirkland, Wash.) went 3-for-4 with a pair of runs scored, Tim Wilson (Jr., Redmond, Wash.) went 2-for-5 with a double and a stolen base, and Kyle Chamberlain (Sr., Portland, Ore.) led the way with three RBI for the Wildcats.
-Brandon allowed two runs on eight hits with two walks and a strikeout, and Justin Huckins (Jr., Bend, Ore.) and Garrett Miller (Soph., Corvallis, Ore.) each threw a scoreless inning of relief to finish the game.
+Clayton Truex (Sr., Kirkland, Wash.) went 3-for-4 with a pair of runs scored, Tim Wilson went 2-for-5 with a double and a stolen base, and Kyle Chamberlain led the way with three RBI for the Wildcats.
+Brandon allowed two runs on eight hits with two walks and a strikeout, and Justin Huckins (Sr., Bend, Ore.) and Garrett Miller (Jr., Corvallis, Ore.) each threw a scoreless inning of relief to finish the game.

 No. 1 Linfield finished NWC play with a record of 21-3 and moved its overall season mark up to 32-5, notching its third 30-win season of the past four years.